apache/james-project/src/adr/0053-email-rate-limiting.md

 - Only protocols allowing to submit emails make sense here so SMTP and JMAP.
 - It is more than acceptable to lose all redis data, which is equivalent to resetting the rate limiting.

+## Alternatives

+Alternatives implementation of the rate limiter can be proposed, and used within the aforementionned mailet.

+For instance one could rely on Cassandra counters and Cassandra time series (thus not needing additional dependencies) however we fear the potential performance impact doing so.
+Streaming based options, that aggregate in memory counters, might be a viable option too.

 ## References

 - [JIRA](https://issues.apache.org/jira/browse/JAMES-3693)